In order to keep this site going (at no cost to you!) this guide may contain affiliate links.

 It doesn’t have any way of tracking client address and contact info or tracking time spent on each project.
 It offers no in-depth reports for client management or time tracking.

-You also can’t edit the transaction amounts, so if a client payment is deposited into your bank minus the transaction fee, you won’t be able to record the gross amount or get the deduction for the fee you paid.
+You also can’t edit the transaction amounts.
+So if a net payment is deposited, you won’t be able to record the gross amount or get the deduction for the fee you paid.
 This can mess up your gross versus net transaction figures and throw off your 1099 amounts at the end of the year.

 While QuickBooks Self-Employed boasts the ability to separate your business and personal income, it doesn’t go as far to allow you to categorize them.
 There are only two income categories: Business and personal, that’s it.

-There’s no way to you to distinguish how much you earned from a particular income stream and it doesn’t allow for personal spending categories.
+There’s no way for you to distinguish how much you earned from a particular income stream and it doesn’t allow for personal spending categories.

 The short answer is; yes.
 With the release of some of these new features, QBSE is getting closer to being an all-inclusive accounting program for freelancers.